pubnub/pubnub-api/objective-c/README.md

 	                  reverseHistory:(BOOL)shouldReverseMessageHistory
 	             withCompletionBlock:(PNClientHistoryLoadHandlingBlock)handleBlock;

-There is a group of methods, in each group there is one for simple request (it's progress available via notifications and delegate callbacks) and second allow to handle right in place.
-Each new group adds more parameter to help specify time frame for history, whether should traverse from latests and specify limit of messages which will be returned at once.
-First two methods allow to receive full history for specified channel.
+The first two methods will receive the full message history for a specified channel.  ***Be careful, this could be a lot of messages, and consequently, a very long process!***

-This example allow to pull history for `iosdev` channel with specified time frame, last 34 messages will be returned.
+In the following example, we pull history for the `iosdev` channel within the specified time frame, limiting the maximum number of messages returned to 34:

     NSDate *startDate;
     NSDate *endDate;